Raveljao/EPS_Forecast/README.md

 # EPS_Forecast: Financial Prediction Using AI

 ## Overview
-This project explores the use of **Artificial Intelligence (AI)** to predict **Earnings Per Share (EPS)** for companies.
+This project explores the use of **Artificial Intelligence (AI)** to predict **Earnings Per Share (EPS) Variation** for companies.
 It focuses on applying various AI models to financial data to enhance the accuracy of financial forecasts.

 ## Project Structure

-- **Introduction**: Context and justification for using AI in financial predictions.
+### Introduction
+The project explores the use of **Artificial Intelligence (AI)** in financial predictions, particularly focusing on **Earnings Per Share (EPS)**.
+The motivation stems from the potential to improve financial forecasting accuracy using AI tools.

+### Literature Review
-- **Literature Review**: Overview of fundamental financial concepts and existing prediction models.
+This section covers fundamental financial concepts such as **cash flows**, **income statements**, and **balance sheets**.
+It also reviews existing financial prediction models and their applications.

-- **Methodology**: Detailed explanation of data selection, preprocessing, and the AI models used.
+### Methodology
+The research involves:
+- Selecting relevant financial data
-- **Data Analysis and Experimentation**: Analysis of the data and results from applying different AI models.
+- Preprocessing the data
-- **Conclusion**: Summary of findings, discussion, and future recommendations.
+- Applying AI models such as **Logistic Regression**, **Random Forest**, and **Support Vector Machine (SVM)** to predict EPS.

+### Data Analysis and Experimentation
+The analysis includes testing different AI models on historical financial data of **45 French companies**.
+The **Random Forest** model showed the most promising results with an average **F1 score of 74%**.

+### Conclusion
+The findings indicate that while AI models can enhance financial predictions, further experimentation is needed.
+Recommendations for future research are provided.

 ## AI Models Used
 - **Logistic Regression**